 Escape of heating oil or kerosene is an extremely complex issue to correct.
-It is important that all property damage is treated correctly and quickly to prevent public health and safety risks.
-You also want to avoid oil contamination as the oil can quickly spread to other properties.
-If you notice any signs or symptoms of an oil leak then you need to act fast and call us first.
+Unfortunately, oil spills can cost an absorbent amount to clean and decontaminate properly.
+Oil-based property damage must be treated immediately to prevent public health and safety risks.
+Oil contamination must be treated as quickly as possible to avoid oil spreading to other properties.
+If you notice any signs of an oil leak, it's imperative to call us immediately.
 Investigations, site surveys and soil sampling will be required from specialist remediation experts who will check the surrounding terrain for soil contamination.
 Soil testing is an important part of the site investigation process and assists in determining the potential costs associated with the remediation works.

 Claiming for damage caused by an escape of oil is no easy feat.
 Devine Claims Consultants will conduct a thorough survey of your home and provide a full report of the damage caused by the spill of heating oil or kerosene.
 We will assist you with all aspects of your escape of oil claim, its preparation and duly negotiate on your behalf with your insurance company to get you the best settlement.